Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Senin, 1 Desember 2025 13.47.23 UTC
+- WIB: Senin, 1 Desember 2025 14.31.43 UTC
-- WITA: Senin, 1 Desember 2025 14.47.23 UTC
+- WITA: Senin, 1 Desember 2025 15.31.43 UTC
-- WIT: Senin, 1 Desember 2025 15.47.23 UTC
+- WIT: Senin, 1 Desember 2025 16.31.43 UTC

 Kutipan Inspiratif:
-"Life is like a steering wheel, it only takes one small move to change your entire direction."
+"Only a true best friend can protect you from your immortal enemies."

-Kategori: motivational
+Kategori: friendship